-Do be advised that there is no trading standards authority in Vietnam, so check the quality of what you’re buying very carefully, especially if there are safety concerns involved.
+Do be advised that there is no trading standards authority in Myanmar, so check the quality of what you’re buying very carefully, especially if there are safety concerns involved.
 Don’t expect to get your money back if you change your mind after making a purchase, or even if you realize that the goods you have been sold are not as advertised.
-Check everything yourself before handing over your money.

-- Do always ask around to get an idea of basic prices for common necessities.
-Fore more important purchases, try and get a local friend to go along with you, or better still, let them do the buying without you
+- Always ask around to get an idea of basic prices for common necessities.
+For more important purchases, try and get a local friend to go along with you, or better still, let them do the buying without you

-- Don’t feel awkward or rude about bargaining, everyone bargains in Vietnam and you’ll look like a green tourist if you don’t
+- Don’t feel awkward or rude about bargaining, everyone bargains in Myanmar and you’ll look like a green tourist if you don’t

-- Don’t hesitate to walk away if you cannot agree on a price: either they’ll come after you or you’ll find the same thing on sale somewhere else
+- Walk away if you cannot agree on a price, either they’ll come after you or you’ll find the same thing on sale somewhere else

-- Do buy ethnic minority products directly from ethnic minority people if at all possible, rather than from shops run by ethnic majority merchants, who often exploit their suppliers
+- Buy ethnic products directly from ethnic people, if at all possible, rather than from shops run by other ethnic merchants

 - All gem and jewellery purchases need to be made through a government-authorized dealer, who must issue an official receipt - this is required for export of such items